Carnosaur (film)

 Carnosaur is a 1993 American science fiction horror film written and directed by Adam Simon.
 The film stars Diane Ladd, Raphael Sbarge, Jennifer Runyon, and Harrison Page.
 Loosely based on the 1984 John Brosnan novel of the same name, it follows characters Doc Smith and Ann Thrush in their efforts to thwart Dr. Jane Tiptree's plan to exterminate the human race with a lethal virus and replace them with her own genetically created dinosaurs.

-Roger Corman acquired the rights to Brosnan's novel in 1991 and the project entered production two years later to capitalize on an extensive marketing campaign used to promote Jurassic Park.
-Simon was hired to direct Carnosaur and is credited with writing the screenplay, reworking most of the plot elements of the novel.
+Executive producer Roger Corman acquired the rights to Brosnan's novel in 1991 and the project began filming a year later, after Corman learned that another dinosaur film, Jurassic Park, was entering production.
+Simon reworked most of the plot elements of the novel.
 Afforded an $850,000 budget, the special effects were completed with models and animatronics largely designed by John Carl Buechler.

-Carnosaur was released on May 14, 1993 in Ogden, Utah and then released regionally in the United States one day later and grossed $1.8 million.
+Carnosaur was released on May 14, 1993, in Ogden, Utah, and then released regionally in the United States one day later and grossed $1.8 million.
 The film was panned by critics.
 Roger Ebert named it the worst movie of 1993, though his colleague Gene Siskel liked the film.
 The film has since gained a cult following as a "mockbuster".
-Carnosaur has spawned a film series and was followed by two sequels, Carnosaur 2 (1995) and Carnosaur 3: Primal Species (1996); the series also includes two official spin-offs Raptor (2001) and The Eden Formula (2006).
+Carnosaur has spawned a film series and was followed by two sequels, Carnosaur 2 (1995) and Carnosaur 3: Primal Species (1996); the series also includes two official spin-offs, Raptor (2001) and The Eden Formula (2006).

 Plot

 Dr. Jane Tiptree has withdrawn from public life to conduct sequestered research for the Eunice Corporation.
-The DARPA is wary of her work with genetically modified chickens but cannot legally interfere in her research.
-While in transport, one of Tiptree's chickens hatches a reptilian creature which kills the driver and escapes.
+DARPA is wary of her work with genetically modified chickens but cannot legally interfere in her research.
+While in transport, one of Tiptree's chickens hatches a reptilian creature, which kills the driver and escapes.
 Meanwhile, near her laboratory in the small town of Climax, Nevada, the populace begin suffering from a mysterious illness with flu-like symptoms.

-At a neighboring Eunice-owned quarry, watchman Doc Smith protects excavation equipment from environmentalists.
+At a nearby quarry, watchman Doc Smith protects excavation equipment from environmentalists.
 He reports a trespasser, Ann Thrush, but Sheriff Fowler is investigating a series of gruesome killings, perpetrated by Tiptree's missing creature, a Deinonychus.
-Among the victims is the daughter of Eunice employee Jesse Paloma, but before he raises any suspicion to her research, Tiptree lures him into a laser-protected dinosaur pen where a fully grown Tyrannosaurus rex devours him.
+Among the victims is the daughter of Eunice employee Jesse Paloma, but before he raises any suspicion to her research, Tiptree lures him into a laser-protected dinosaur pen where a fully grown Tyrannosaurus rex kills him.

 Despite the deaths, Thrush and a group of activists handcuff themselves to excavation equipment in a form of protest.
-They are encountered by the Deinonychus and everyone except Thrush is slaughtered.
+They're attacked by the Deinonychus and everyone except Thrush is slaughtered.
 Still in shock, Thrush is brought back by Doc to his trailer, where she survives another attack by the creature.
 Doc discovers a truck with two corpses belonging to Eunice and contacts Tiptree on the vehicle's radio, deducing the creature originated from her facility.
 As he approaches the lab, Fowler discovers a dinosaur embryo in a carton of eggs and takes it for investigation.